astrosmili/smili/docs/_static/install.rst

 Requirements
 ===============

-Smili consists of python modules and Fortran/C internal libraries called from python modules.
+SMILI consists of python modules and Fortran/C internal libraries called from python modules.
-Here, we summarize required python packages and external packages for Smili.
+Here, we summarize required python packages and external packages for SMILI.

 You will also need `ds9`_ for some functions such as setting imaging regions (CLEAN box) interatively.